kevincantstop/todo-demo/README.md

 # Todo List App Demo

+## Screenshots

+## Setup the project
 1. Clone the repo.
 2. `yarn` or `npm i` to install dependencies.
+3. `Optional` If you want to monitor clusters status, better to run `npm i pm2 -g`

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn serve`
+Start the restful server clusters and load balancer, the default value of clusters amount is 4. \
-Start the restful server.
-The server port can be changed in src/config.js
+The server port can be changed in src/config.js \

+The restful servers can be scaled very easily, just need to change the `REST_INSTANCES=4`. \
+As the load balancer is stateless, so the load balancer server can also be scaled easily. \

 ### `yarn start`